Tonight's ghost tours are filling up. Limited spots available — check availability now →

 October is the best month to visit Savannah.
 I say this as someone who walks these streets year-round: October is correct.
-The heat has broken, the humidity has dropped to something approaching reasonable, the light is extraordinary, and the city leans into its haunted identity in ways that are genuinely worth experiencing.
-It is also the most crowded month of the year and the month where tourist-trap content reaches its annual peak.
+The heat has broken.
+The humidity has dropped to something approaching reasonable.
+The light is extraordinary.
+And yet, it is also the most crowded month of the year — and the one where tourist-trap content reaches its annual peak.

 What October Gets Right

 The weather is the main thing.
 Savannah summers are brutal — mid-90s with humidity that makes the air feel like something you could wring out.
-By October, highs are typically in the 70s, evenings in the 60s, and the Spanish moss picks up the golden-hour light differently than it does in summer.
+By October, highs are typically in the 70s and evenings drop into the 60s.
+The Spanish moss picks up the golden-hour light differently than it does in summer.
 Photographers know this.
 That’s why October images of Savannah look the way they do.

 What’s Worth Your Time

 Ghost tours.
-In October, the city has leaned into the atmospheric conditions that make ghost tours work.
-The crowds thin in the evenings, the squares get darker faster, and the guides doing their best work of the year because the conditions are right.
+In October, the city leans into the atmospheric conditions that make ghost tours work.
+The squares get darker faster.
+The crowds thin in the evenings.
+Guides doing their best work of the year do it now, because the conditions are genuinely right.

 Early morning cemetery walks.
 Bonaventure at 8 AM in October is worth setting an alarm for.
 Before the tour groups arrive, the light is extraordinary and the grounds are almost entirely yours.

 The residential neighborhoods.
-Ardsley Park and Midtown south of Gaston Street are extraordinary in fall light and almost nobody visiting Savannah for a weekend goes there.
-The Craftsman and Victorian houses are some of the finest residential architecture in the city.
+Ardsley Park and Midtown south of Gaston Street are extraordinary in fall light.
+Almost nobody visiting Savannah for a weekend goes there.
+However, the Craftsman and Victorian houses there are some of the finest residential architecture in the city.

 What to Skip

 The big event weekends.
-Check the calendar and avoid large events if you’re visiting for atmosphere rather than attendance.
+Check the calendar before you book.
+Avoid large events if you’re visiting for atmosphere rather than attendance.
 The city is not the same on a 100,000-person event weekend as it is on a regular Thursday in mid-October.

 Haunted hayrides and pop-up Halloween attractions.
 These are not Savannah experiences.
 You can find their equivalent in any city in October.
 If you came to Savannah, come to Savannah.

 Any ghost tour running groups of 30 or more people.
-The tour-as-cattle-drive format doesn’t work at any size, but it especially doesn’t work at thirty people in October when large operators are at maximum capacity.
+The tour-as-cattle-drive format doesn’t work at any size.
+That said, it especially doesn’t work in October, when large operators are running at maximum capacity.

 Experience Savannah In Person